Douglas Coupland: Journalism

-Coupland has written extensively for Vice magazine and writes a column for the Financial Times FT Magazine.
+Coupland has written extensively for Vice magazine and writes a column for the FT Magazine.
 He also regularly contributes to Edge.org. and has contributed to Artforum and Flash Art and online art journals, such as e-flux and DIS Magazine.

 Design work

-In the summer of 2010, Coupland, in collaboration with Roots Canada designed a well-received collection of summer streetwear for men and women, and a line of leather and non-leather accessories.
+In the summer of 2010, Coupland, in collaboration with Roots Canada, designed a well-received collection of summer streetwear for men and women, and a line of leather and non-leather accessories.
 The collection was sold in the avant garde clothing store Colette in Paris in September 2010.

 Television

-In 2007 Coupland worked with the CBC to write and executive-produce a television series based on his novel jPod.
+In 2007, Coupland worked with the CBC to write and executive-produce a television series based on his novel jPod.
 Its 13 one-hour episodes aired in Canada in 2007.
 The show was cancelled despite a major viewer-initiated campaign to save it.

 Girlfriend in a Coma is being developed as a limited series.

 Film

 2005 marked the release of a documentary about Coupland called Souvenir of Canada.
 In it, Coupland works on a grand art project about Canada, recounts his life, and muses about various aspects of Canadian identity.

 2006 brought the release of Everything's Gone Green, a comedy film starring Paulo Costanzo, directed by Paul Fox, and written by Coupland.
 The film was produced by Radke Films and True West Films.
 The distributor is THINKFilm in Canada and Shoreline Entertainment elsewhere.
 The film, Coupland's first screenplay, won the award for best Canadian feature film at the 2006 Vancouver International Film Festival.